 Knowledge Assessment Methods GMP Understand the pathophysiology of infection and inflammation; in particular, be aware of the patterns of infection that can occur in osteomyelitis, infected joint prosthesis and in patients who are immunocompromised.
-Know the criteria for diagnosis of fever of unknown origin CbD, PGD, mini-IPX 1,2 In addition be aware of the causes and clinical presentation of inflammatory bowel disease CbD, PGD, mini-IPX 1,2 Know when to apply a specific infection/inflammation study or when a simpler less specific study may be sufficient CbD, PGD, mini-IPX 1,2 Be able to take an appropriate history from the patient (or their parents) and examine the patient as required CbD, PGD, mini-IPX 1,2 Understand the strengths and weaknesses of Ga-67 citrate, In-111 or Tc-99m HMPAO labelled leucocytes and Tc-99m Selusomab.
-Know when each should be used CbD, PGD, mini-IPX 1,2 Be aware of the imaging times for each radiopharmaceutical and their normal distribution CbD, PGD, mini-IPX 1,2 Be aware of any medications which may interfere with radionuclide infection /inflammation imaging and decide if their use should be stopped or modified CbD, PGD, mini-IPX 1,2 Understand how images are analysed and displayed for reading CbD, PGD, mini-IPX 1,2
+Know the criteria for diagnosis of fever of unknown origin CbD, PGD, mini-IPX 1,2 In addition be aware of the causes and clinical presentation of inflammatory bowel disease CbD, PGD, mini-IPX 1,2 Know when to apply a specific infection/inflammation study or when a simpler less specific study may be sufficient CbD, PGD, mini-IPX 1,2 Be able to take an appropriate history from the patient (or their parents) and examine the patient as required CbD, PGD, mini-IPX 1,2 Understand the strengths and weaknesses of Ga-67 citrate, In-111 or Tc-99m HMPAO labelled leucocytes, Tc-99m Selusomab and F-18 FDG.
+Know when each should be used CbD, PGD, mini-IPX 1,2 Be aware of the imaging times for each radiopharmaceuticals and their normal distribution CbD, PGD, mini-IPX 1,2 Be aware of any medications which may interfere with radionuclide infection/inflammation imaging and decide if their use should be stopped or modified CbD, PGD, mini-IPX 1,2 Understand how images are analysed and displayed for reading CbD, PGD, mini-IPX 1,2 Understand the criteria for a positive study with each radiopharmaceutical in each clinical scenario CbD, PGD, mini-IPX 1,2 Be able to decide whether alternate or additional imaging is required CbD, PGD, mini-IPX 1,2